yassine-bhm/containerappjob_networktester/README.md

-# IMAP Connectivity Test - Container App Job
+# Server Connectivity Test - Container App Job

 This project is a .NET 8 console application that tests network connectivity to any server.
 It's designed to run as an Azure Container Apps Job for manual execution.